 Baking tray with six uncooked empanadas on parchment paper.
 A small bowl with a yellow mixture and a brush sits in the top right corner, ready for glazing.

-Masters Party Food Menu
+Masters Watch Party

 Image depicting Masters-themed food and drinks: Pimento Cheese Sandwich, Egg Salad Sandwich, Southern Cheese Straws, Green Jacket Salad, Peach Ice Cream Sandwich, Augusta Pound Cake, Azalea Cocktail with a hint of canned cowboy candy recipe flair, Secret Stand 12 Drink, and more.

 Do you have a question about the recipe?
 Feel free to ask in the comments below.
 I’m here to help!
+If you enjoy making this recipe, be sure to let us know!
+Leave a comment with a star rating below.
+Also, snap a photo and tag @intentionalhospitality on Instagram.💛 I love seeing your creations!

 An iced drink in a "Masters 2025" plastic cup and two golden-brown baked goods sit on a paper napkin.
 They are placed on a paper with the Masters logo and a green-and-white checkered pattern.

-Masters Tomato Pie Copycat Recipe
+Masters Tomato Pie Recipe

 Prep Time: 15 minutes